Qantas Business Class Los Angeles To New York

 @ James -- Legally I think that would be allowed, though if I'm not mistaken Qantas will only sell this to passengers connecting to/from Qantas nowadays.

-4. brianna hoffer Gold
+4. brianna hoffer Diamond

 is the flight nicely timed to connect from the SYD-LAX flight?